dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 If your app does not use ADAL, the Intune App SDK will provide default values for ADAL parameters and handle authentication against Azure AD.

-## Register your app with the Intune MAM service
+## App protection policy without device enrollment

-### Use the APIs
+### Overview
-The Intune App SDK now provides the ability for iOS apps to receive app protection policy from Intune without the need to be enrolled with Intune through mobile device management (MDM).
-To support this new functionality, the SDK provides new APIs that let the app receive app protection policies.
+Intune app protection policy without device enrollment, also known as **APP-WE** or MAM-WE, allows apps to be managed by Intune without the need for the device to be enrolled Intune mobile device management (MDM).
+To support this new functionality, the app must participate to register user accounts for management.
 To use the new APIs, follow these steps:

-1. Use the latest release of the Intune App SDK, which supports management of apps with or without device enrollment. .
+1. Use the latest release of the Intune App SDK, which supports management of apps with or without device enrollment.

 2. Add IntuneMAMEnrollment.h to any files that will call the APIs.

-### Register accounts
+### Register user accounts

-An app can receive app protection policy from the Intune service if the app is enrolled on behalf of a specified user account.
-The app is responsible for registering any newly signed-in user with the Intune App SDK.
+An app can receive app protection policy from the Intune service if the app enrolls with the APP-WE service on behalf of a specified user account.
+The app is responsible for registering any newly signed-in user with the SDK.
 After the new user account has been authenticated, the app should call the `registerAndEnrollAccount` method in Headers/IntuneMAMEnrollment.h:

 ```objc
 /**